-Sheena currently serves on the Board of Directors of the Public Welfare Foundation and also sits on the boards of: the Policing Project at NYU School of Law; Live Free USA; and the Florida Coalition on Black Civic Engagement.
+Sheena currently serves on the Board of Directors of the Public Welfare Foundation and also sits on the boards of Live Free USA and the Florida Coalition on Black Civic Engagement.

 Her own journey epitomizes resilience: from teenage mom and survivor of domestic violence to acclaimed executive, proud mother of five children, and half of one of America’s most dynamic power couples.
 Her husband, Desmond, shares his wife’s passion about criminal justice reform and voting rights.
-His organization, FRRC, recently was nominated for a Nobel Peace Prize, an organization that Sheena helped build.
+His organization, FRRC — an organization Sheena helped build — was recently nominated for a Nobel Peace Prize.

 Perhaps the greatest tool Sheena has in her arsenal is how she makes people feel.

 Whether it is someone who has fallen on hard times or a multimillionaire; she connects with them and leaves them feeling inspired.
 Ask Sheena about these accomplishments and her drive, her answer is simple: “I’m just Sheena."